Run The Broomway: A Bucket List Experience For Any Trail Runner

 When researching the trip it became abundantly clear that local knowledge was going to be key, this was not for the novice.
 You have to go with someone who knows the tides and quirks of this fabled path.
 Someone who reduces your chances of becoming a headline in tomorrow's newspapers.

-The accolade of expert guide was held for many years by a gentlemen now retired and so the task of leading our group fell to Tom Bennett, Tom has walked over 100 Broomways and is certainly the go-to-guy (for a walking trip with Tom, you can find our more here).
+The accolade of expert guide was held for many years by a gentlemen now retired and so the task of leading our group fell to me, and after diligently studying maps and triple checking different tide times, it was time to go.

 After driving through a military base we met by a sea wall that immediately gave us a sense of being somewhere distinctive, other worldly, off the beaten track.
 Tom gave us a briefing that cranked up the excitement and led one member of the party to joke he was happy to be left behind.
 Bravado aside there was a distinct nervousness in the air but also a sense of why we do some of these things.
 Proximity to an hostile and unseen environment that made us feel alive and in touch with our senses on this August Sunday morning.